[Home]

 $ crfsuite tag -m wsj.model test.txt

-To evaluate the tagging performance, input to
+To evaluate the tagging performance, input:

 $ crfsuite tag -m wsj.model -qt test.txt